 Assuming squeezing is a cheap resource, we can let $r$, together with $\theta$, be a free parameter in the maximization of the key rate.
 In this scenario, we get the results in Figs. \ref{FigOptA} and \ref{FigOptB} for the effective optimal key rates for several values of loss.
-The optimal parameters leading to such key rates are given in Fig. \ref{FigPar}.
+The optimal parameters leading to such key rates are given in Figs. \ref{FigParA} and \ref{FigParB}.

 It is interesting to note that whenever we have loss ($\eta \neq 1.0$) the optimal squeezing is not the greatest value possible.
 For losses lower than $50\%$ ($\eta$ from $1.0$ to $0.6$) the greater the loss the lower the key rate.
 Interestingly, the behavior for losses greater than $50\%$ is different.
 Once you cross the border of $50\%$ loss, more loss means a better key rate.
 But this trend stops at about $70\%$ loss ($\eta = 0.3$), from which the key rate starts to decrease again with loss.
 When the exact values of $50\%$ or $100\%$ loss is used, no effective key rate can be achieved since Bob and Eve share the same level of information with Alice.
-We also remark that in most of the cases the optimal squeezing is not greater than $r=2.0 (17.4 \text{dB})$.
+We also remark that in most of the cases the optimal squeezing is not greater than $r=2.0 (17.4 \mbox{dB})$.

 Finally, it is important to note that for losses lower than $50\%$, i.e., when more than half of the signal sent from Alice reaches Bob, the effective key rate $K_e$ is simply $K$ as given by equation (\ref{k}).
 However, when we go beyond the level of $50\%$ loss, equation (\ref{k2}) starts to be relevant.
 Depending on the value of $|\alpha|$, either $\Delta I$ or $\Delta I_0$ is the lowest term that defines the key.
 That is why in the cases with more than $50\%$ loss the curves for $K_e$ have an abrupt behavior.
 And for very high loss, $\Delta I_0$ is always the lowest term.